AkhilHaroldPeter/Python/Python-Projects/Project2-RockPaper&Scissors/Readme.md

 ## Rules for the Python Project

 1. **Player Input**: The player will choose one of the three options: Rock, Paper, or Scissors.
-This can be done either by typing the choice or by selecting from a menu.
+This can be done  by typing the choice.

 2. **Computer Input**: The computer will randomly select one of the three options: Rock, Paper, or Scissors.